deeenes/bioinfo-tools/README.md

 -   https://www.linkedin.com/pulse/python-data-analysis-really-simple-ferenc-bodon-ph-d-/ -
     Performance benchmark of some data manipulation tools, including pandas, dplyr, data.table and kdb+.
+-   https://h2oai.github.io/db-benchmark/ - Benchmark of even more data frame
+    backends for Python, R and Julia.
+-   https://www.pola.rs/ - A data frame library written in Rust, with nice Python API.
+One of the top performant in the benchmark above.

 ## Python visualization and plotting